Quick link: Resources

 Insulin: A chemical or hormone made by the pancreas that controls the level of glucose (sugar) in the blood.

 Kidneys: Reddish, jelly bean-shaped body organs.
 Most people have two kidneys but people can live with one.
 The kidneys are in the lower back just under the bottom of the rib cage.
 A kidney is about the size of your fist.
-The kidneys are very important because they remove waste and fluid from the body and produce urine.
-They also help to:
+The kidneys are very important because they remove waste and fluid from the body and produce urine and help to:

 - control blood pressure